jinglou/p2017-hcn-co-sod/Sal_CoSal_Maps/README.md

 ## Saliency/Co-saliency Maps of HCN

-The saliency/co-saliency maps of the HCN algorithm proposed in the following paper:
+The saliency/co-saliency maps of the HCN model proposed in the following paper:

  - **Jing Lou**, Fenglei Xu, Qingyuan Xia, Wankou Yang, Mingwu Ren, "Hierarchical Co-salient Object Detection via Color Names," in *Proceedings of the Asian Conference on Pattern Recognition* (**ACPR**), pp. 1-7, 2017.